 Keene State College uses Cbord Housing Management System, Cbord HMS, to house students.
-This product enables the residential life staff to use an automate process to allow students to self-select their own rooms.
+This product enables the community living staff to use an automated process to allow students to self-select their own rooms.

 - Complete the on-line Cbord HMS Housing and Dining Contract.